 - The buttons are positioned more strategically compared to the 9500ix

-- Radar and laser receivers as well as laser shifters provide protection from all directions
+- Radar and laser receivers, as well as laser shifters, protect all directions

 - Has topnotch K-band filtering system

 - Built-in Bluetooth allows seamless connection to Escort Live

 - The OLED display is hard to read in sunlit environments

 - Cannot detect MRCD

 Q: What should I expect to receive in my package once my order of the Max Ci 360 arrives?